 ‘What do you want to be when you grow up?’ asked Bear.

 ‘An old Chook,’ said Chook.

 ‘I think,’ said Bear, ‘that I’d like to be a builder.’

 And with those two voices, a whole story began.

 “A delightful romp for little kids, with wonderful sound words, and a playful look at different careers…the pictures are bright and full of action."

 “Illustrates a warm relationship between unlikely friends as they look to the future and dream of what they can be.
 The conversations between the two make this an excellent book to read aloud and there are great sound effects to attempt as Bear gets Chook into all kinds of trouble.”

-Shortlisted 2003: Children’s Book Council Australia (CBCA) Book of the Year Award for Early Childhood
+Shortlisted 2003: The Children's Book Council (CBCA) Book of the Year for Early Childhood.

-Notable Book 2003: Children’s Book Council Australia (CBCA) Book of the Year Award for Picture Books
+Notable Book 2003: The Children’s Book Council (CBCA) Picture Book of the Year.